idsdavidgutierrez/fit-sql-faster-time-zone-conversions/README.md

 # Simple Benchmark Results

-A simple benchmark test was done that compares different calculation methods over a table of one million rows.
+Different calculation methods over a table of one million rows were used as a simple benchmark.
 The measurements are in CPU milliseconds for four different cases and three different test methods.
 Results for SQL Server 2019 Developer Edition:

 ![image](https://user-images.githubusercontent.com/33984311/200423273-90d85703-ac97-4531-b8b1-82c70f5e1dc6.png)

 Microsoft made performance improvements to `AT TIME ZONE` in Azure SQL Database at some point.
-I suspect that similar improvements are also available in SQL Server 2022 based on RC1 test results.
+I suspect that similar improvements are also available in SQL Server 2022 based on 2022 RC1 test results.
 Results for Azure SQL Database:

 ![image](https://user-images.githubusercontent.com/33984311/200423936-c1c01dfb-77af-476f-9c90-eaef338a281a.png)